AI Infrastructure

 volumes:

-- /var/run/docker.sock:/var/run/docker.sock
+- /var/run/docker.sock:/var/run/docker.sock # DON'T DO THIS

 Mounting /var/run/docker.sock gives the container full control over the Docker daemon on the host.
-The agent can create new containers, execute commands on the host, read any file on the system, and even install rootkits.
-NIST SP 800-190 (Application Container Security Guide) explicitly calls this out: “Do not mount the Docker socket inside containers unless absolutely necessary, and never in production environments.”
+The agent process can create new containers, execute commands on the host, read any file on the system via a bind mount, install rootkits, modify other containers running on the same host, or pivot to other machines on the internal network.
+It is, in effect, handing root access to anything running inside the container.

 Are Your Services Binding to 0.0.0.0?

 Datadog’s 2026 Container Security Report found that binding to 0.0.0.0 was the single most common misconfiguration in containerized deployments — present in 41% of production Docker Compose files they analyzed across 8,000 organizations.
+It is the most common not because it is hard to fix but because nearly every “how to get started with Docker” tutorial uses 0.0.0.0 as the example bind address, and people copy-paste.

 What Does a Hardened OpenClaw Configuration Look Like?

-Here’s what the same deployment looks like after proper hardening:
+Here is what the same deployment looks like after proper hardening:

 # HARDENED: production-ready OpenClaw config